 Google is a class leader who knows the answer to every question, learns every time you ask something, and can predict biased queries.

 At the time, we had not yet written much about natural speech processing.
 In fact, it was long before, for example, BERT was implemented.
-If you are curious about this aspect of artificial intelligence, be sure to check out the section on NLP on our blog.
+If you are curious about this aspect of artificial intelligence, be sure to check out more on our blog.

 What makes all these apps proactive?
 The spirit, of course – Artificial Intelligence (AI).
 They learn automatically.
 There is no reason why your online store shouldn’t have such a spirit!